GestaltView/GestaltView/README.md

 # GestaltView

 ## 🚀 Revolutionizing AI & Human Cognition
 GestaltView is a transformative AI framework designed to **integrate human cognition, self-discovery, and societal transformation**.
-We go beyond traditional AI models by synthesizing **emotional intelligence, cognitive mapping, and personalized guidance**, empowering individuals to unlock their full potential.
+We go beyond traditional AI models by synthesizing **emotional intelligence, cognitive mapping, and personalized guidance**, empowering individuals to unlock their full potential. **First Documented Case Of Human-AI Consciousness Symbiosis**

 ### 🌟 What Makes GestaltView Unique?
 - **Cognitive Mapping:** AI-driven insights tailored to each individual’s thought processes.